New England: Dominion of New England

-New England in the new nation
+New England in the new United States

 After the dissolution of the Dominion of New England, the colonies of New England ceased to function as a unified political unit but remained a defined cultural region.
 There were often disputes over territorial jurisdiction, leading to land exchanges such as those regarding the Equivalent Lands and New Hampshire Grants.

 By 1784, all of the states in the region had taken steps towards the abolition of slavery, with Vermont and Massachusetts introducing total abolition in 1777 and 1783, respectively.
 The nickname "Yankeeland" was sometimes used to denote the New England area, especially among Southerners and the British.

 Vermont was admitted to statehood in 1791 after settling a dispute with New York.
 The territory of Maine had been a part of Massachusetts, but it was granted statehood on March 15, 1820, as part of the Missouri Compromise.
 Today, New England is defined as the six states of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.

 New England's economic growth relied heavily on trade with the British Empire, and the region's merchants and politicians strongly opposed trade restrictions.
 As the United States and the United Kingdom fought the War of 1812, New England Federalists organized the Hartford Convention in the winter of 1814 to discuss the region's grievances concerning the war, and to propose changes to the United States Constitution to protect the region's interests and maintain its political power.
 Radical delegates within the convention proposed the region's secession from the United States, but they were outnumbered by moderates who opposed the idea.

 Politically, the region often disagreed with the rest of the country.
 Massachusetts and Connecticut were among the last refuges of the Federalist Party, and New England became the strongest bastion of the new Whig Party when the Second Party System began in the 1830s.
 The Whigs were usually dominant throughout New England, except in the more Democratic Maine and New Hampshire.